 The #1 Rule: The Backpack Stays in the Car

 The key to success?
 This bag never leaves the car.
 Ever.
 It’s a special, sporting-event-only stash of fun that kids don’t get to dig into at home.
-This keeps it exciting, fresh, and highly coveted every time game day rolls around – plus you never have to worry about forgetting it or having to pack it up on gamey!
+This keeps it exciting, fresh, and highly coveted every time game day rolls around – plus you never have to worry about forgetting it or having to pack yet another bag to leave the house!

 What’s Inside?

-1. A ream of paper.
-You read that right just a straight up stack of plain printer paper.
-Much most cost effective than notebooks or coloring books.
-They can make their own signs, drawing, etc. Who knows the art may even make the tournament highlights!
+- A ream of paper.
+You read that right, just a straight-up stack of plain printer paper.
+Much more cost-effective than notebooks or coloring books.
+They can make their own signs, drawings, etc. Who knows, the art may even make the tournament highlights!

-2. Washable Markers. {these are our special fan favorite metallic gel crayons that change up the usual Crayola rotation!}.
-And I say washable because someone will color on their clothes, the walls, the table, etc. No stress easy clean up mess!
-Pro Tip: ditch the box and just keep them in a plastic ziplock bag inside the sibling backpack so you quickly consolidate post game.
+- Washable Markers. {these are our special fan favorite metallic gel crayons that change up the usual Crayola rotation!}.
+And I say washable because someone will color on their clothes, the walls, the table, etc. No stress, easy clean-up mess!
+Pro Tip: ditch the box and just keep them in a plastic ziplock bag inside the sibling backpack so you can quickly consolidate post-game.

-4. Electronic Tic-Tac-Toe.
-Obviously they could play on the paper sheets but this is more fun also has settings for one player if you have a solo sibling looking for a little entertainment.
+- Electronic Tic-Tac-Toe.
+Obviously, they could play on the paper sheets, but this is more fun also has settings for one player if you have a solo sibling looking for a little entertainment.

-5. Sticker by Number or Letter Books.
+- Sticker by Number or Letter Books.
 Perfect for most any age as long as they can match numbers and letters.
-This keeps our hockey sister squad entertained for hours and since you can rip the perforated blank page + sticker pages one book can entertain multiple children.
+This keeps our hockey sister squad entertained for hours, and since you can rip the perforated blank page + sticker pages, one book can entertain multiple children.
 We normally get a few by number and a few by letter in different themes to change up the scenery.

-6. Magnetic Drawing Board.
-Something about the click of the magnet balls keeps kiddos entertained for hours plus all pieces are hooked to the board so its not like you have to worry about a battery or losing the pen and ruining the fun.
+- Magnetic Drawing Board.
+Something about the click of the magnet balls keeps kiddos entertained for hours, plus all pieces are hooked to the board, so its not like you have to worry about a battery or losing the pen and ruining the fun.

-7. Wrist Return Ball.
-This is not a quiet or contained item BUT it will entertain them for hours and it’s cheap.
+- Wrist Return Ball.
+This is not a quiet or contained item, BUT it will entertain them for hours, and it’s cheap.
 This is great for those siblings with LOTS of energy and excess space to burn said energy / away from other fans.
+If you’re not brave enough you can always replace with a Yo-Yo, we love this soft return Yo-Yo as it helps out littles!

-8. Reusable Sticker Pads.
+- Reusable Sticker Pads.
 These are great for the littles.
-Best trick I ever learned from a friend is that when they are done all the stickers need to go back to their home aka the clear sheet.
-This ensures you don’t loose and keeps the backs clean for use over and over again.
+Best trick I ever learned from a friend is that when they are done, all the stickers need to go back to their home aka the clear sheet.
+This ensures you don’t lose and keeps the backs clean for use over and over again.

-9. Rubber Band Bracelet Loom or Loom Kit.
-This was a HIT at our last tournament of the year for everyone and it was a bonus because we had team color bands so it was a hot ticket item for athletes and fans alike.
-Make sure have a couple ziplocks to put bands it once you open the box so they’re not everywhere.
+- Rubber Band Bracelet Loom or Loom Kit or Bracelet Kits: This was a HIT at our last tournament of the year for everyone, and it was a bonus because we had team color bands so it was a hot ticket item for the sibling squad, athletes, and fans alike.
+Make sure you have a couple of ziplocks or (these storage bags we use for everything) to put bands and or beads in so they’re not everywhere.

 Bonus Perks: Friendship & Focus